-The Journal for Person-Oriented Research (JPOR) is now into its fourth year, and we are happy to announce that the first issue of Volume 4 is now published.
+We are happy to announce that a new issue of the JPOR is now published.
 The issue contains the following papers, which are freely available at:

 Lars R. Bergman - Department of Psychology, Stockholm University